Yevrag35/UpdateManagement/README.md

 ## Download-UMUpdate

-Now for a cmdlet that _UpdateServices_ couldn't do (in any easy manner), 'Download' can individually download specific updates to a folder of your chosing.
+Now for a cmdlet that _UpdateServices_ couldn't do (in an easy manner), 'Download' can individually download specific updates to a folder of your chosing.
 Because your Wsus server may not have the content already downloaded, the download will be taken from Microsoft's Wsus servers directly.

 ![Download-UMUpdate in action](https://images.yevrag35.com/DownloadUMUpdate.gif)